2021 Tinglewood Festival draws 5,000 - Shelby County Reporter

 A wide variety of food vendors made sure festivalgoers didn’t go hungry, serving up tacos, burgers, hotdogs, chicken, salads, seafood, Cajun, barbecue, popsicles, funnel cakes, ice cream, shaved ice and lemonade, to name a few.

-The Montevallo Chamber of Commerce, Montevallo Arts Collaborative and Montevallo Main Street host the festival with assistance from Montevallo Main Street Players and the Shelby County Arts Council.
+The Montevallo Chamber of Commerce, Montevallo Arts Collaborative and Montevallo Main Street hosted the festival with assistance from Montevallo Main Street Players and the Shelby County Arts Council.

 “The committee would like to thank the 40-plus sponsors for all their support because without them the festival would have not been possible,” Nelson said.
 “And a huge shout-out to all the volunteers.
 That was one thing we have plenty of this year.”